MEET THE SPORTS DIETITIAN

 Registered Dietitian, Board Certified Specialist in Sports Dietetics, Certified Personal Trainer, and Owner of Elite Nutrition & Performance

-First and only sports dietitian AND certified personal trainer in South Carolina
+South Carolina’s first and only sports dietitian AND certified personal trainer.

 Kristen Ziesmer is a Registered Dietitian, Board Certified Specialist in Sports Dietetics, ACE-Certified Personal Trainer and owner of Elite Nutrition and Performance, LLC (ENP).
 She is the only board certified sports dietitian and certified personal trainer in the state of South Carolina!
 She is the past president of the Columbia Midlands Dietetic Association and is the nutrition expert for the U.S. Anti-Doping Agency’s TrueSport program.
 Kristen is a highly sought after nutrition speaker and media source for trusted nutrition information.
 She has been featured on Fox News, CBS News 19, WIS T.V., Midlands Biz and is a speaker for local sports teams and organizations.
 In addition to speaking, Kristen provides nutrition counseling to a variety of athletes and clients who have nutrition-related medical conditions.

 Kristen’s Knowledge and Experience: